Atenango del Río: Crest of Mexico

 Education is expressed in the sky pencils.
 With these images together represents the phrase written on water: EDUCATION AND PRODUCE IS PROGRESS.
 The organ and the hill of the peak gives an idea of warm weather and mountainous terrain of the region.

 The rainy season is represented by the area plowed in green and the dry season in the yellow surface, and tlacolol as an antecedent of modern agriculture.

 The river is horseshoe-shaped wall of water, also symbolized by the glyph of the place where formerly lived the indigenous population, tributary of the Aztecs to the Spanish arrived.

 That place is now known as "La Hacienda" or "Atenango the old" as it is still called by the elders.

 Fish and river ecological riches and itself a source of work for some families and in fishing or in the gardens of watermelon, with a resource that can get more out.
 The maguey that crowns the shield is a plant characteristic of the region.

 Hidden on the banks of the river are two lizards, a species now extinct in the region, is remembered as a legend.

 The blue water and sky symbolize the faith of the Atenenguenses in the future, the Christian cross on the peak symbolizes the faith they profess most of the inhabitants of the municipality.

 It emphasizes that the name of Atenango is expressed in three ways: In a symbolic way in the horseshoe of water; the glyph that represents pre-Hispanic and Spanish.
 The glyph representing the name of Atenango in writing Picto Ideology of the Aztecs who dominated this region and were paid tribute to the people who dominated.

 The fence behind the wall and see the stream of water splashing.
 The meaning is: ATL-CO: Water TENAMITL: Wall or fence, the union of the two words is: "In the wall of water".

+Geography

 Climate

 The type of climate is predominantly warm subhumid, with minimum temperatures of 22 °C and maximum 26 °C.

 The rainfall covers the months of June, July, August and September, with average annual rainfall of 900 to 1.100 mm, the recorded wind direction is from east to west and from north to south in summer.